 How ‘Toke-lahoma’ became the hottest market for weed in America

 Over time, he watched as one state legalized.
 Then another.
 What Baker never imagined was that red state Oklahoma would be among the pioneers.
-After a lifetime of being an outlaw, Oklahoma is where Baker finally finds himself on the right side of the law.
+In 2018, Oklahoma voters legalized medical cannabis by overwhelming margins.
+After a lifetime of being an outlaw, Baker finally found himself on the right side of the law in Oklahoma.

 “Turns out rednecks love to smoke weed,” Baker joked recently to the news site Politico.
 “That’s the thing about cannabis: It really bridges socio-economic gaps. … All types of people are into cannabis.”